IDSF21/assignment-2-zixuanzou/readme.md

 I spent about 12 hours on this - about 1 hour choosing a dataset, 1 hour thinking about the question to answer, 2 hours for the writeup and deployment, and the rest of the time cleaning up the dataset and implementing the application.

-Performing the EDA and deciding between visualization/graph choices took me the most time.
+Performing the EDA, deciding between visualization/graph choices and implementing these visualizations took me the most time.
 I needed to think about how to use the graphs and plots to convey meaningful information and answer the questions.
 I also spent some time exploring Streamlit and different plotting libraries.
 At the beginning I used Matplotlib for visualization,